Thinking of opening a sports facility? You need to start by making a business plan.

 DNA Sports Center’s services will benefit kids age 6 through high school, although programs for adults and younger children will also be available.
 Our services will appeal to those athletes who are striving to improve their skills.
 DNA Sports Center is in the suburb of Milford and is near many sports-oriented school districts and plenty of families.

 Explain why the need for your services is not being addressed by current facilities or services that are already accessible to your audience.
 What will make your facility better or different?
 For example:

 DNA Sports Center is home to the area’s only Parisi Speed School, which offers a proven successful curriculum for improving speed, agility and strength.

 Specifically, how will your business make money?
 Don’t stress about the actual prices here.
 We’ll get there in the next steps.
 For example:

 DNA Sports Center’s main source of revenue will be monthly payments for unlimited access to speed, strength and agility training.
 This income will be supplemented by revenue from facility rentals, sports-specific training, and commissions from private lessons taught by instructors at the facility.

-By identifying the basic and essential parts of your business plan such as your mission statement, you’ll start to position your sports facility for success.
+By identifying the basics with your mission statement, you’ll start to position your sports facility for success.
 Next month, we’ll look at creating a marketing strategy that lets your client know exactly who you are.

 The expert team at eSoft Planner have worked with thousands of sports facility owners just like you.
 We know what it takes to succeed.
 Our implementation team excels at helping you use the tools to make your dream a success.
 We love to hear about your plans and be a partner in your vision.